openlayers/closure-util/readme.md

 More advanced options:

  * **config.ignoreRequires** - `string|undefined` A regular expression string.
-The manager will ignore matching `goog.require`'s that cannot be satisfied instead of throwing an exception.
+The manager will ignore matching `ol.require`'s that cannot be satisfied instead of throwing an exception.
 Optional.
  * **config.closure** - `boolean|undefined` Whether to include Closure library.
 Default `true`.

 The manager is an [event emitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) that emits the following events: